-- To populate values for MQMD headers from input message, select required headers from Available Headers list and click . - To populate values for all MQMD headers from input message, click - To use default values for MQMD headers, select required headers from Included Headers list and click . - To use default values for all MQMD headers, click << ...
+- To populate values for MQMD headers from input message, select required headers from Available Headers list and click . - To use default values for MQMD headers, select required headers from Included Headers list and click . - To use default values for all MQMD headers, click << ...